YusufKaramuk1/security-lab-firewall-dvwa/README.md

 ---

-Screenshots and logs will be added as the lab progresses.

----

 ## ⚠️ Disclaimer

 This lab is created for educational purposes only.
 All testing is performed on isolated virtual machines in a local environment.